FAQs: Audit & Review

 In addition to the quantitative reporting of data the self-study should include 1-2 paragraphs in which the program faculty/staff efforts in teaching, research & Scholarly activities, and service contributions are each assessed qualitatively.
 Qualitative assessment assists Audit & Review Committee members in further understanding the unique expectations that different departments and programs will have in each of these three areas.
 For example, FTE/SCH ratios, expectations of one-on-one instruction, or programs with major responsibilities for core courses, proficiency courses, or graduate courses may affect roles of teaching in the program.
 Different programs will have different definitions of what constitutes "scholarly activities."
 Programs with service learning or internship requirements may involve significant service obligations of faculty.
 Explanations of factors that define and distinguish expectations of teaching, research & scholarly activities, and service for the program, both in quantitative and qualitative terms, enhances understanding of the needs of and demands placed upon faculty and staff who teach in the program.

 - My program is reviewed periodically by an accrediting agency.
 Why should the program also have to undergo Audit & Review?
 This is a duplication of effort.
 The questions that accrediting agencies use do not always address the same areas that Audit & Review address, and their purposes, though similar, are not necessarily synonymous.
-Programs that complete self-studies for accreditation agencies are encouraged to copy and paste relevant segments from the self-studies for Audit & Review.
+Programs that complete self-studies for accreditation agencies are encouraged to copy and paste relevant segments from the self-studies for Audit & Review, and to contact the A&R Committee Chair about aligning these reports.

 - Why do programs have to "justify" their existence through Audit & Review?
 Program faculty are the experts-why not simply trust the faculty to do their jobs?
 Audit & Review is a waste of time.
-The Audit & Review Committee members do not view Audit & Review as a process of "justifying" academic programs or a waste of time-the process is viewed as a means for programs to periodically engage in self-reflection in order to improve program quality, and to receive feedback from an all-University faculty committee regarding the academic program.
-While program faculty are experts in their field, examining assessment data from multiple stakeholders-in addition to the program faculty--not only ensures the currency of the program but also provides different perspectives on the program.
+The Audit & Review Committee members do not view Audit & Review as a process of "justifying" academic programs or a waste of time.
+Instead, the process is viewed as a means for programs to periodically engage in self-reflection in order to improve program quality, and to receive feedback from an all-University faculty committee regarding the academic program.
+While program faculty are experts in their field, examining assessment data from multiple stakeholders, in addition to the program faculty, not only ensures the currency of the program but also provides different perspectives on the program.
 In addition, program assessment is taken seriously by the administration, since the college Dean and Provost attend the face-to-face meetings, and often gain information during the face-to-face meeting that assists them in strategic planning and allocating University resources.

 - I've been assigned to write an Audit & Review self-study, but I've never done one.
 How and where do I start?
 The Audit & Review web site contains the five-year cycle for review and a downloadable copy of the final report from the last Audit & review.
 It also contains the self-study outline (Microsoft Word), examples of sections of previous self-studies that the Audit & Review Committee identified as being excellent, and links to resources (e.g., the UW-W's Mission & Core Values, Institutional Research, UW-W senior exit survey, etc.).

 Former department chairs or program coordinators may have copies of the previous self-study.
-In addition, electronic copies of self-studies from the past five years were compiled in preparation for the University's reaccreditation visit from the Higher Learning Commission in 2006.
-If you are unable to locate a printed or electronic copy in the department, contact the Associate Vice Chancellor for Academic Affairs for an electronic copy.
+In addition, the Office of Assessment has electronic copies of self-studies from the past five years that were compiled in preparation for the University's reaccreditation visit from the Higher Learning Commission in 2006.
+If you are unable to locate a printed or electronic copy in the department, contact the Office of Academic Assessment for an electronic copy.

 Other questions or concerns? e-mail: firstname.lastname@example.org